 Holographic (Handwritten Wills):

-In addition, I was able to get Dave appointed Executor which meant that he didn't need to work with a Nevada resident Co-Administrator because N.R.S.
+In addition, we were able to get Dave appointed Executor which meant that he didn't need to work with a Nevada resident Co-Administrator because N.R.S.
 138.040 states, "If it appears by the terms of a will that it was the intention of the testator to commit the execution of the will and the administration of the estate of the testator to any person as executor, that person, although not named executor, is entitled to letters testamentary in like manner as if that person had been named executor."
 In this case the Nevada probate court was willing to accept the inference that John wanted Dave to be the Executor.
 Note: Normally a lawyer drafted Will naming an Executor will state the Executor may serve without bond.
 If that language is not in the Will, the Executor will either have to get a bond or run the estate money through the lawyer's trust account.

 Another example of a valid holographic will from a 2012 Nevada Supreme Court case, Estate of Melton, 128 Nev.
 56, 272 P.2d 668 is as follows which was entirely in handwriting: